angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 <div class="self">
     I found the Devour and Infinity workouts to be very difficult, and failed quite a few.
-I classified the workout as failed if I was unable to sustain the prescribed pace at any time.
+I classified the workout as failed if I was unable to sustain the prescribed pace in any interval.

     In the Devour phase, after failing multiple workouts, I chose to drop my TT until I reached a pace that allowed me to get to the end of these workouts.